-Sex-specific fork length measurements suggest variability in fork lengths of Mountain Whitefish amongst sampling years, and low fork lengths for males in 2016 and 2018 relative to all other sampling years (Figure 3.7).
+Sex-specific fork length measurements suggest variability in fork lengths of Mountain Whitefish amongst sampling years, and low fork lengths for males in 2016 and 2018 relative to all other sampling years (Figure 3.8).
 We were unable to compare fork lengths statistically due to highly unequal sample sizes, but an increase in male fork lengths in 2020 suggest that the smaller fork lengths in 2016 and 2018 may not be a continued trend.

-In 2016 and 2018, we determined the peak 50% hatch date for Mountain Whitefish in the Middle Bridge River using spawning dates and temperature data collected in the Middle Bridge River upstream of the Hurley River confluence (Figure 3.8).
-Based on an ATU requirement of 327, we predicted that peak 50% hatch likely occurs between January and March.
+In 2016 and 2018, we determined the peak 50% hatch date for Mountain Whitefish in the Middle Bridge River using spawning dates and temperature data collected in the Middle Bridge River upstream of the Hurley River confluence (Figure 3.9).
+Temperature data for 2020-2021 was not available due to equipment failure.
+Based on an ATU requirement of 327, we predicted that peak

+50% hatch likely occurs between January and March.
 Peak hatch dates were variable between the two years, as water temperatures were warmer in 2018 relative to 2016.
 Mountain Whitefish in British Columbia typically hatch in late March through early June (McPhail 2007).
 Because the Middle Bridge River is controlled by discharge releases from Lajoie Dam, its temperatures are warmer and more stable through the incubation period, resulting in an earlier estimated hatch date for Mountain Whitefish.
-Temperature data for 2020-2021 will be recovered in the spring 2021, and estimated hatch dates for 2021 will be included in a subsequent report.

-Figure 3.5 Counts of Mountain Whitefish captured during Middle Bridge River spawning assessments from 2009 to 2020.
+Figure 3.6 Counts of Mountain Whitefish captured during Middle Bridge River spawning assessments from 2009 to 2020.
 Counts are restricted to between October 25 and December 15 to account for variation in survey duration.

-Figure 3.6 Catch distributions of Mountain Whitefish captured during Middle Bridge River spawning assessments from 2009 to 2020.
+Figure 3.7 Catch distributions of Mountain Whitefish captured during Middle Bridge River spawning assessments from 2009 to 2020.
 In 2009, 2012, and 2013, a maximum of 30 fish were often sampled, and counts may have been higher given equal sampling effort to 2016 through 2020.

-Figure 3.7 Fork lengths (with standard deviation) of mature male and female Mountain Whitefish captured during Middle Bridge River spawning assessments.
+Figure 3.8 Fork lengths (with standard deviation) of mature male and female Mountain Whitefish captured during Middle Bridge River spawning assessments.

-Figure 3.8 Mountain Whitefish spawning date range (red area) and 50% hatch date range (grey area) in the Middle Bridge River in winter 2016/2017 and 2018/2019 (ATU requirement of 327).
+Figure 3.9 Mountain Whitefish spawning date range (red area) and 50% hatch date range (grey area) in the Middle Bridge River in winter 2016/2017 and 2018/2019 (ATU requirement of 327).
 Peak spawning and 50% hatch dates are shown as red and black lines, respectively.